-Thus, we must realize that even though God has willed that the proper marriage is one husband, one wife, nevertheless He has allowed mankind to break this law by having multiple wives.
-Nowhere in the Bible does He ask those believers with multiple wives to divorce the extra wives.
+Thus, we must realize that even though God has willed that the proper marriage is one husband one wife nevertheless He has allowed mankind to break this law by having multiple wives Nowhere in the Bible does He ask those believers with multiple wives to divorce the extra wives.

 The reason for this state of affairs probably lies in the fact that even the marriage of a second wife is still a marriage.
 Even though it is altogether wrong, for some reason God still counts it as a marriage.
-Thus, the second wife becomes bound to the husband even as the first wife has become bound to the husband.
-And once this binding relationship occurs, there cannot be a breaking of that relationship.
+Thus, the second wife physically equipped to because of the wholesale perform the sexual act.
+But Jesus is teaching that some concerning the sanctity of become bound to the husband.
+And once this binding relationship occurs, cannot be a breaking of that relationship.